 But first, read your prompt for this month

-Enter the 53-Word Story Contest for April 2025
+Enter the 53-Word Story Contest for July 2025

 Deadline is the 15th day of the month

-Photo by Jean Paul Wettstein, licensed through Pexels
+Photo by Ivan Samkov licensed through Pexels

-Write a 53-word story about a slip
+Write a 53-word story about sand

-The winner for March will receive a copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction, and their story will appear on this page for the month of May and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
+The winner for July will receive a copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction, and their story will appear on this page for the month of August and will be published in Issue 277 of Prime Number Magazine on September 1, 2025.

 ~ ~ ~